kick-mind/date-src/docs/install.md

 # Install guide

-Luxon provides different builds for different JS environments.
-See below for a link to the right one and instructions on how to use it.
-Luxon supports all modern platforms, but see [the support matrix](matrix.html) for additional details.
+jss provides different builds for different JS environments.
+See below for a link to the right one and instructions on how to use it. jss supports all modern platforms, but see [the support matrix](matrix.html) for additional details.

 ## Basic browser setup